Should A Business be Charging VAT?

-We often get asked by business owners if they should or shouldn’t add VAT to the prices of their products.
-Without putting much thought into it, many of them assume that if they pay VAT to their suppliers, they should be charging VAT on what they sell as well.
-Doing so, without being VAT registered, is treated as VAT fraud and can get the company into a lot of trouble.
+Business owners often enquire whether they should or shouldn’t add VAT to the prices of their products.
+Without much consideration, many assume that if they pay VAT to their suppliers, they should also be charging VAT on what they sell.
+Doing so without being VAT registered is treated as VAT fraud and can get the company into a lot of trouble.

-VAT is a value-added tax, known in some countries as a goods and services tax.
-You don’t have to register for VAT until your turnover reaches a certain limit in any 12 months, but be sure to understand this is a rolling 12 months meaning that each month you add up, and include the previous 11 months hence, rolling !
-This limit, also known as the “VAT threshold” is currently £85,000 in the UK.
-However, you can also register voluntarily even if your turnover is below the statutory registration threshold if you wish to recover VAT that you might pay out.
+VAT is a value-added tax, referred to in some countries as a goods and services tax.
+VAT registration is necessary once their turnover reaches a specific limit within any 12 months.
+It’s important to note that this is a rolling 12 months, meaning that each month includes the previous 11 months—thus, rolling!
+The threshold, also termed the “VAT threshold,” presently stands at £85,000 in the UK.
+However, voluntary registration is possible even if turnover falls below the statutory registration threshold, should they wish to recover VAT they might have paid out.

-VAT registration can add cash flow to your business and be advantageous if:
+VAT registration can bolster the cash flow of a business and be beneficial if:

-– the nature of your trade means that your costs or purchases include VAT;
+- the nature of trade entails costs or purchases inclusive of VAT;

-– most of your customers are VAT registered and can claim back the VAT that you have added to your sales;
+- a majority of customers possess VAT registration and can reclaim the VAT added to their sales;

-If you feel like you need help, our professionals can complete your VAT registration or return forms in a timely manner and offer an affordable service suited to your accounting needs.
-Contact us for a free consultation by calling 07773 283 323.
+If assistance is required, our professionals can efficiently complete the VAT registration or return forms, providing an affordable service tailored to accounting needs.
+Get in touch with us for a free consultation by calling 01432 278179.